 - Check your pets after their walk so they don’t bring in ticks

-- Most bites from an infected tick develop into a distinctive raised pink or red ‘bulls eye’ rash after 3 to 30 days.
+- Most bites from an infected tick develop into a distinctive raised pink or red rash usually after 3 to 30 days, and up to 3 months.
+The skin will be red and the edges may feel slightly raised.
+The ‘bull’s eye’ pattern below can appear as more uniform in colour.
 It’s usually around 15cm across, but can vary in size.

 - Around a third of people with early stage Lyme Disease don’t develop a rash.